ibrahimsel/f1tenth_multiagent_gym_ros/README.md

 - The map can be changed via the `map_path` parameter.
 You'll have to use the full path to the map file in the container.
 The map follows the ROS convention.
 It is assumed that the image file and the `yaml` file for the map are in the same directory with the same name
 - The `num_agent` parameter can be changed arbitrarily.
 The entire directory of the repo is mounted to a workspace `/multiagent_sim_ws/src` as a package.
 After changing the configuration, run `colcon build` again in the container workspace to make sure the changes are reflected.
+- In Rviz, you need to add a RobotModel and a LaserScan for each agent.
+For instance for 4th agent, add a RobotModel and set the description topic to `/ego_robot_description_car4` and add a LaserScan and set the description topic to `/scan4`.

+# Troubleshooting